Reducing Waste: What You Can Do

 - Set up a composting program for your neighborhood or school.
 It only takes a small amount of land space to collect organic waste into a compost pile.
 The compost can be bagged and sold for community and school funds.

 - Hold a “donation picnic” at your local park or rec center.
 Participants can eat, talk and bring their old toys, clothes, books, furniture and other items for charitable organizations.

 Tips for Travel

 Travelers create a lot of waste, even with the best intentions.
 Whether you are traveling for business or pleasure, you can do a few simple things that will reduce your waste, conserve resources, and minimize the overall environmental impact of your visit.

-- When visiting beaches and parks, be sure to take back everything you bring in, so that you can leave places unlettered and undisturbed.
+- When visiting beaches and parks, be sure to take back everything you bring in, so that you can leave places undisturbed and without any litter.

 - To pass the time on long drives or rainy vacation days, bring scrap paper for drawing and games.

 - Hot summer days make you thirsty.
 Be sure to recycle your used drink containers.
 Consider putting a filter on your water tap and refilling bottles with the filtered water.
 Instead of buying many small drink bottles, buy drink mixes in bulk and fill your reusable bottles.

 - Share the ride and the road.
 Public transportation and carpooling reduce pollution.